Explore Las Vegas

 Address: 3600 S. Las Vegas Boulevard Las Vegas

-The Bellagio is one of Las Vegas' most opulent hotels and most popular casinos.
+The Bellagio is one of Las Vegas's most opulent hotels and most popular casinos.
 With an Italian theme, the great bulk of the Bellagio sits in its own vast garden.
-It has over 3,000 rooms and hundreds of slot machines and gaming tables, however its best-known attraction is its amazing water show - a breathtaking union of water, music and light.
+It has more than 3,000 rooms and hundreds of slot machines and gaming tables; however, its best-known attraction is its amazing water show - a breath-taking union of water, music and light.
 Between 3pm and midnight (from 12pm on weekends) the Bellagio's world-famous fountains 'dance' to opera, classical or whimsical music with carefully choreographed movements.
-Beyond the Bellagio's gracious lobby lies the Conservatory & Botanical Gardens, a magnificent garden abounding in fragrance, texture and colour.
-The hotel also has a new fine arts gallery that hosts contemporary art exhibits; it is currently exhibiting a series of celebrity portraits by Andy Warhol.
+Beyond the Bellagio's gracious lobby lies the Conservatory &amp; Botanical Gardens, a magnificent garden abounding in fragrance, texture and colour.
+The hotel also has a new fine arts gallery that hosts contemporary art exhibits.<br /><br />

 The Mirage